 - Room service

-- The Hall of Opium Museum, bang opposite the resort’s gates, which offers a fascinating exposition of the Golden Triangle’s infamous history (included as one of the daily complimentary activities)
+- The Hall of Opium Museum, opposite the resort’s gates, offers a fascinating exposition of the Golden Triangle’s infamous history (included as one of the daily complimentary activities)

 - Shopping and sightseeing in Chiang Saen, the ancient capital of the Lanna Kingdom (about 30 minutes by car), or in Chiang Rai, the provincial capital (an hour’s drive away)